 Interview by Wendy L. Young

 Welcome to the WLC Author Spotlight!
-Bruce Allen here today to chat about how his varied life and travels have influenced his writing.
+Bruce Jensen here today to chat about how his varied life and travels have influenced his writing.
 Welcome, Bruce!
 Let’s get started!

 First, tell me more about these travels and what you enjoy doing outside of writing.

 I have spent the last few summers working at several camping areas, mostly as a volunteer for Forest Service, BLM and Corps of Engineers.
 This has given me the opportunity to meet people from around the country and a few from Europe.
 My loyal black lab, Molly and I got to visit different parts of the western US.
 She is always wanting my attention.
 I also volunteer at the local VA Hospital a couple of days a week.
 For enjoyment beyond this I love to cook, enjoy fine wine, and eat exceptionally prepared meals.

 You have traveled a lot.
 Does that make you want to go further, or is the US enough?

 If you could live anywhere in the world, where would you live and why?

 The US is such a great place to be, why would I choose another?
 Even though I have been to all of two states in the country, there are many parts where I would love to experience again and new places to explore.
 I was born and raised in California.
 After a tour in the Navy I entered the foodservice field.
 This provided me the opportunity to travel to different parts of the country.
 I eventually started my own consulting business with travel to a variety of US cities.

 Unlike the protagonist in the books, I spent many years traveling around the US as a consultant.
 My experiences in the different locations have given me many venues to use in my stories.
 I used my experience in Napa Valley and dining on the wine train as the basis for my first eBook.
 I also lived in San Diego for a couple of years and my visit last year inspired my second book, Whale of a Murder.